Skip to content

 3. Genetic or cultural tendency.
 Certain cultures have a greater tendency to have more body or facial hair.
 But there can also be genetic tendencies to produce too much testosterone or other androgens, so I would always want to rule that out.

 4. High prolactin.
-Prolactin can inhibit ovulation, which would lead to lower estrogen and progesterone levels.
-Lower estrogen or progesterone (lack of female hormones), can make it appear that there is an excess of the male hormones or androgens.
+Prolactin can inhibit ovulation, leading to lower estrogen and progesterone levels.
+Lower estrogen or progesterone (lack of female hormones) can make it appear that there is an excess of male hormones or androgens.

 What is the natural treatment for hirsutism or excess hair?

-While naturopathic treatment can help slow or halt the excessive facial or body hair growth, once stimulated the existing excessive hair will tend to continue to grow.
-With naturopathic treatment, we can slow down regrowth and prevent new hair from growing.
+While naturopathic treatment can help slow or halt excessive facial or body hair growth, the existing excessive hair will continue to grow once stimulated.
+With naturopathic treatment, we can slow regrowth and prevent new hair from growing.
 I recommend my patients utilize laser hair removal after using naturopathic treatment to slow or prevent regrowth.
 Natural treatment is directed at moderating the above hormonal imbalances.

 Blood tests that may be helpful for excessive hair:

 DHEAs, testosterone, androstenedione, DHT, day 3 estradiol, LH, & FSH, progesterone (day 21 of a 28-day cycle), prolactin.
-Your family doctor can order these tests, or if they won’t I can order them for you.
-OHIP does not cover the cost of the DHT blood test regardless, but the rest would be covered by OHIP if your doctor would order them.
-If he/she does, I would highly recommend obtaining a copy of the blood tests and taking it to someone like me for proper analysis.
-Just because you fall in the lab ranges, doesn’t mean your hormones are perfectly healthy.
-Although your doctor will rely on them, lab ranges are NOT reflective of optimal hormone levels.
+Your family doctor can order these tests; if they won’t, I can order them for you.
+OHIP does not cover the cost of the DHT blood test regardless, but OHIP would cover the rest if your doctor would order them.
+If he/she does, I highly recommend obtaining a copy of the blood tests and taking it to someone like me for proper analysis.
+Just because you fall in the lab ranges doesn’t mean your hormones are perfectly healthy.
+Although your doctor will rely on them, lab ranges do NOT reflect optimal hormone levels.

 For help with this or any other health problem, book an appointment here or call the clinic for more information at 416-481-0222.